sahat/hackathon-starter/README.md

 - Enter the name of your application
 - Use OAuth Redirect URLs enter `http://localhost:8080/auth/twitch/callback`
 - Set Category to Website Integration and press the Create button
-- After the applicaiton has been created, click on the Manage button
+- After the application has been created, click on the Manage button
 - Copy and paste *Client ID* into `.env`
-- If there is no Client Secret displayed, click on New Secret button and then copy and paste the *Client secret* into `.env`
+- If there is no Client Secret displayed, click on the New Secret button and then copy and paste the *Client secret* into `.env`

 <hr>